-Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 10 Deferred tax assets (net of associated deferred tax liabilities) Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
+Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 10 Deferred tax assets (net of associated deferred tax liabilities) 39,155 10,770 Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate the temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
 In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
-Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
-18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of insignificant LAC investments in CET1 capital instruments issued by financial sector entities, an AI is required to aggregate any amount of loans, facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financial sector entity, except where the AI demonstrates to the satisfaction of the MA that any such loan was made, any such facility was granted, or any such other credit exposure was incurred, in the ordinary course of the AI's business.
-Therefore, the amount to be deducted as reported in row 18 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 18 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
+Therefore, the amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10°C threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
+18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of insinstruments issued by financial sector entities, an AI is facilities or other credit exposures provided by it to a connected company is a financial sector entity, as if su were direct holdings, indirect holdings or synthetic holdings of the financial sector entity, except where the AI d that any such loan was made, any such facility was was incurred, in the ordinary course of the AI's busing as reported in row 18 may be greater than that required the column "Basel III basis" in this box represe amount reported under the "Hong Kong basis") adjust loans, facilities or other credit exposures to the AI's ordeduction under the Hong Kong approach. required to aggregate any of its connected country of its connected country of its connected country of its connected country of the AI in the emonstrates to the sagranted, or any such comments.
+Therefore, the antired under Basel III.
+The ints the amount reported by excluding the steed by excluding the sagranted into the sagranted int any amount of loans, ompanies, where the ther credit exposures e capital instruments atisfaction of the MA other credit exposure nount to be deducted.
+The amount reported ed in row 18 (i.e. the aggregate amount of